FurcyPin/bigquery-frame/README.md

 #### Features
 - Added `functions.cast` method
 - We now print the whole query in the error message when it fails
+- Added `DataFrame.join()`.
+This is a first implementation which is a little clumsy.

 #### Bugfixes
 - Fix DataFrame deps being lost when using `df.alias()`